 When mealworm beetles lay eggs, they will often cover them with the material you’ve used as bedding.
 This makes it difficult to identify the eggs from the adult beetles until you start looking closely.
-It’s very important to separate the eggs from the adults and place them into their own hatchery.
+It’s very important to separate the eggs from the adults and place them in their own hatchery.

 This has several benefits, including keeping things well sorted and a nice supply cycle all neatly timed out.
 It also keeps the various sizes of mealworms from eating each other.